To keep giving you relevant and timely content, we update our most popular posts. This article was last updated in November 2020.

 Pay attention to every idea, but don’t let them take up too much brain space.

-A good way to keep your brain from going nuts (and stay organized) is to keep a mega list of all of your ideas.
+A good way to keep your brain from feeling overwhelmed (and stay organized) is to keep a mega-list of all of your ideas.
 It can be on paper or electronic, but you MUST capture them somewhere.

 Writing it down doesn’t mean you’re going to act on it.
 Simply put it in the idea hopper and say, “I’ve got it down.
 And I’m working on this other thing right now.”
 This will be the chill pill your brain desperately needs.